jrg94/lisp-interpreter/DESIGN.md

 interpreter dispatches the proper evaluate method based on the type of the s-expression.

 If the atom evaluate is executed, the lisp interpreter returns the evaluation of that atom.
+Evaluating atoms is usually pretty easy.
+If they're an integer, the interpreter returns that integer.
+If it's a symbol, the interpreter checks the aList for that symbol.
+If it doesn't exist, the interpreter throws an error.
+Otherwise, the symbol is valid, and it's integer value is returned.

-Otherwise, the interpreter checks if the current s-expression is a special form (QUOTE, COND, or DEFUN).
+If the non-atom evaluate is executed, the interpreter checks if the current s-expression is a special form (QUOTE, COND, or DEFUN).
+In each case, there's a special behavior.

 ### Print